rolandjudd/rolandjudd.github.io/talks/2014/nbody/nbody.md

 light_r_ratio = arg[4]
 ```

-Used by BOINC to pass the work unit parameters
+This is used by BOINC to pass the work unit parameters to the application

 ---